Defined by the ABS as an 'always on' Internet connection with an access speed equal to or greater than 256kbps.

 Four types of innovation are included in this release:

-Marketing methods - New or significantly improved design, packaging or sales methods aimed to increase the appeal of goods or services of a business or to enter new markets.
+- Marketing methods - New or significantly improved design, packaging, placement, pricing, promotion or sales method aimed to increase the appeal of goods or services of a business or to enter new markets.